7 Takeaways From The Longest Shutdown In U.S. History

 Trump also gave 2020 Democrats openings — on competence and empathy.
 Trump's vacillations on the negotiations show him to be hardly The Art of the Deal protagonist he bills himself as.

-Trump Commerce Secretary Wilbur Ross's comments that he didn't understand why some federal workers were going to food pantries and not taking out loans also handed Democrats a gift.
+Trump Commerce Secretary Wilbur Ross' comments that he didn't understand why some federal workers were going to food pantries and not taking out loans also handed Democrats a gift.

 "It's really hard for some in the administration to understand how people live paycheck to paycheck and how marginal some of their existences are," Pelosi said Friday after Trump spoke.

 Expect Democrats eyeing the White House in 2020 to pick that up in similar ways on the campaign trail, painting the Trump administration as one of out-of-touch multimillionaires and billionaires (a central theme of Elizabeth Warren's early campaign messages).
-That's an image Republicans have had trouble shedding in past presidential years, and Ross's comments won't help.
+That's an image Republicans have had trouble shedding in past presidential years, and Ross' comments won't help.